-People volunteer for different reasons but they all bring skills, passion and energy to their role.
+People volunteer for different reasons, but they all bring skills, passion and energy to their roles.

 We wouldn’t be able to support, inform and empower those affected by cancer without volunteers like you.

-You too can make a positive impact in your community, be part of a team, share your experience, learn new skills, and develop lasting friendships.
+You can positively impact your community, be part of a team, share your experience, learn new skills, and develop lasting friendships.

 We have volunteer opportunities that fit in with the rest of your life